ATP Finals

 The ATP Finals is the last big tournament played each year on the ATP Tour and is sometimes regarded as being the fifth grand slam of Men’s Tennis.

-Every year a “Race to the ATP Finals” is run by the ATP where players earn points throughout the year in order to qualify for the ATP Finals in November.
+Every year a “Race to the ATP Finals” is run by the ATP where players earn points throughout the year towards qualification for the ATP Finals in November.

 After 12 very successful years based in the O2 in London, the ATP Finals moved to its new home in Turin, Italy in 2021.

-The first 6 days of the tournament usually consist of one afternoon session and one evening session with the singles and doubles finals taking place on Sunday, the 19th of November 2023 over the course of one afternoon session.
+The first 6 days of the tournament will consist of one afternoon session and one evening session with the singles and doubles finals taking place on Sunday, the 17th of November 2024 over the course of one afternoon session.

 Tickets

-Tickets for the 2023 ATP Finals in Turin, Italy are for sale through the official Nitto ATP Finals website, with ticket prices starting from €41.80.
+Tickets for the 2024 ATP Finals in Turin, Italy are not on sale yet but in 2023 they were sold through the official Nitto ATP Finals website, with ticket prices starting from €41.80.

 Schedule